 The Disability Justice Resource Center is an online collection of statutes, regulations, case law, and commentaries intended to help the legal community better understand the many complex justice related issues for people with disabilities, particularly individuals with developmental disabilities.

-NEW!
-The National Academy of Television Arts & Sciences, Upper Midwest chapter, has just announced the 2014 Upper Midwest Regional nominees.
-The TPT documentary, Independence to Inclusion, is nominated under "Documentaries – Cultural." http://midwestemmys.org/
+The National Academy of Television Arts & Sciences, Upper Midwest chapter, announced the 2014 Upper Midwest Regional nominees and the TPT documentary, Independence to Inclusion, is nominated under "Documentaries – Cultural." http://midwestemmys.org/

 The Convergence of Disability Law and Policy: Core Concepts, Ethical Communities, and the Notion of Dignity